-We have expressed our commitment to complying with ethical principles and both legal and statutory requirements.
-We have anchored this pledge in our Guiding Principles and our Code of Conduct.
-The Code of Conduct is valid throughout the Group and has been introduced in all of our national companies.
+Our compliance culture is a key component for corporate governance based on integrity and respect.
+We have expressed our Group-wide commitment to complying with ethical principles and both legal and statutory requirements.
+We have incorporated this pledge in our Guiding Principles and our Code of Conduct.

-We take many different actions and measures to prevent and fight corruption.
-Our compliance management system is based on the Compliance Risk Assessments (CRAs), which we use to identify and assess compliance risks and introduce suitable preventative measures.
-To this end, we have introduced a Group-wide process to be carried out annually.
-The companies that will take part in the CRAs are selected according to the level of maturity of their compliance management system (maturity-based model).
-In the reporting year, the CRAs included 69 companies and covered almost 94 % of the workforce (according to the headcount figures for the fully consolidated companies).
+Our compliance management system is based on the Compliance Risk Assessment (CRA), which we use to identify and assess compliance risks and introduce appropriate preventative measures.
+To this end, we have introduced a process to be carried out at regular intervals.
+The companies that will take part in the CRA are selected according to governance, based on the level of maturity of their compliance management system (maturity-based model).
+In the reporting year, the CRAs included 69 entities (61 companies and 8 central units) and covered 93.6 % (prior year: 98.1 %) of the workforce (according to the FTE figures for the fully consolidated companies and central units as of December 31, 2021).
+As a company listed on the United States stock exchange, T‑Mobile US uses its own methodology to carry out a risk assessment; it reports regularly on this risk assessment to the relevant bodies, which include representatives of Deutsche Telekom AG.
 The individual Group companies are responsible for conducting the CRA, with support and advice given from the central compliance organization.
-We have our compliance management system regularly reviewed, with particular attention paid to anti-corruption measures.
-In the two-year period 2020/21, a total of 23 German and international companies will be externally audited.
+We have our compliance management system reviewed regularly by independent auditors, with particular attention paid to anti-corruption measures.
+Nine German companies were audited in 2020.
+A further 13 international companies were then assessed in 2021.
+A total of 22 companies were thus successfully audited in the 2020 and 2021 financial years.
+A further audit of companies yet to be selected is planned for 2024.
+The audits focused in particular on processes in the companies that are exposed to an increased risk of corruption, for example, in procurement, sales, events, donations, sponsorships, mergers and acquisitions, and human resources.